clchiou/ctypes-binding-generator/README.md

 ========================

 **ctypes-binding-generator** is a Python package to generate ctypes binding from C source files.
+It runs under Python 2 and Python 3, and generates Python bindings that are compatible with Python 2 and Python 3.
 It requires libclang to parse source files.

 ctypes-binding-generator provides a command-line program called **cbind**.
 You may use it to generate ctypes binding for, say, stdio.h.